-Area 2,724,900 km 2 Population 20 million Languages Kazakh (State), Russian (can be used as the official language) Capital Astana CITES Accession 20 January 2000 CITES legislation Category 2 (legislation generally believed to meet one to three of the four requirements for CITES implementation) CITES Management Authority Ministry of Ecology and Natural Resources of the Republic of Kazakhstan CITES Scientific Authority Ministry of Education and Science of the Republic of Kazakhstan (fauna excluding aquatic species) / Ministry of Ecology and Natural Resources of the Republic of Kazakhstan (aquatic species only)/ Ministry of Education and Science of the Republic of Kazakhstan (flora) CITES Enforcement Authority focal points Customs Control Agency of the Republic of Kazakhstan / Ministry of the Interior CITES-listed species 179 CITES-listed species/subspecies Red Data Book publication date The latest edition was released in 2014.
+Area 2,724,900 km 2 Population 20 million Languages Kazakh (State), Russian (can be used as the official language) Capital Astana CITES Accession 20 January 2000 CITES legislation Category 2 (legislation generally believed to meet one to three of the four requirements for CITES implementation) CITES Management Authority Ministry of Ecology and Natural Resources of the Republic of Kazakhstan, Ministry of Agriculture of the Republic of Kazakhstan CITES Scientific Authority Ministry of Education and Science of the Republic of Kazakhstan / Ministry of the Republic of Kazakhstan Agriculture of the Republic of Kazakhstan CITES Enforcement Authority focal points Customs Control Agency of the Republic of Kazakhstan / Ministry of the Interior CITES-listed species 179 CITES-listed species/subspecies Red Data Book publication date The latest edition was released in 2014.
 In 2021 three species were added to the Red Book of Kazakhstan.
 Number of Red Data Book species 133 Vertebrates and 400 plant species.